How the Father's Role has Changed in the Arab Family

 Why has this Changed and is it Better?

 The major reasons for this drastic change in a relationship are the onset of social media.
-All in all, social media has helped individuals expand their comfort zones by opening them up to those nearby and around the world.
+Social media has helped individuals expand their comfort zones by opening them up to those nearby and around the world.
 Another major reason is the capacity of the mothers in earning income.
 This fact has encouraged the fathers to participate in the emotional support of the children.

 Fathers as Role Models: How Children Look Up to Them